ibm-cloud-docs/vpc/vsi_is_byol_about.md

 ```
 {:codeblock}

 After you create a dedicated host, you can create virtual server instances using a BYOL custom image and your license.
+For the UI procedure, see [Creating virtual server instances by using the UI](/docs/vpc?topic=vpc-creating-virtual-servers).

 For information about creating a Windows custom image, see [Creating a Windows custom image](/docs/vpc?topic=vpc-create-windows-custom-image).

-For information on creating dedicated hosts and groups, see [Creating dedicated hosts and groups](/docs/vpc?topic=vpc-creating-dedicated-hosts-instances).
+For information on creating dedicated hosts and groups, see [Creating dedicated hosts and groups](./docs/vpc?topic=vpc-creating-dedicated-hosts-instances).

 For information about importing your BYOL custom image to the VPC, see [Import a custom image](/docs/vpc?topic=vpc-managing-images#import-custom-image).

+For the UI procedure for creating a new instance and specifying a BYOL custom image, see [Creating virtual server instances by using the UI](/docs/vpc?topic=vpc-creating-virtual-servers).